Nicolas Schöffer: Life and career

 Schöffer was born in Kalocsa in the south of Hungary.
-The archdiocese of the town looks back on a thousand-year-old Catholic tradition.

-The parents had a great influence on his development.
-The mother was a violinist and took care of the musical education of the child.
-He received piano lessons from the age of seven and his mother also encouraged him to draw.
+His mother was a violinist and took care of his musical education, and encouraged him to draw.
+He took piano lessons from the age of seven.
 The father was a lawyer.

-After completing elementary school, Schöffer continued to study with the Jesuits, despite his Jewish descent.
+After elementary school, Schöffer continued to study with the Jesuits, despite his Jewish descent.
 This duality of religious education led to an openness towards other religious attitudes that is expressed by his idea of a universal religion in the cybernetic city of the future.

-It is thanks to the influence of his father, who doubted that one can make a living as an artist, that Schöffer left his hometown to study law at the Faculty of Law of the Royal Hungarian Pázmány Péter University in Budapest.
-After receiving his doctor title in law, he studied at the Academy of Fine Arts without completing this study in Hungary.
-In 1932 he took part in the Winter Exhibition of the National Salon in Budapest.
+Thanks to the influence of his father, Schöffer left home to study law at the Royal Hungarian Pázmány Péter University in Budapest.
+After graduating as a doctor in law, he studied at the Academy of Fine Arts.
+In 1932 he took part in the winter exhibition of the national salon in Budapest.
 It was his only public appearance before the war in Hungary.

 In 1936 he left Hungary and settled in Paris.
-After arriving in Paris, Schöffer continued his studies in the atelier Fernand Sabatté at the École Nationale Supérieure des Beaux-Arts.
+Here, Schöffer continued his studies in the atelier Fernand Sabatté at the École Nationale Supérieure des Beaux-Arts.
 In 1937 he participated in the Salon d'Automne and in 1938 in the Salon des Indépendants.

-The Exposition Internationale des Arts et Techniques dans la Vie Moderne (International Exposition of Art and Technology in Modern Life) in 1937 had a decisive influence on Schöffer's career.
-The main attraction of the international exhibition, the Palace of Discoveries in the west wing of the Grand Palais aroused Schöffer's interest in scientific research and technical innovations.
-He began to gather information and read about current scientific and technical developments.
+The Exposition Internationale des Arts et Techniques dans la Vie Moderne (international exposition of art and technology in modern life) in 1937 had a decisive influence on Schöffer's career.
+The main attraction of the international exhibition, the palace of discoveries in the west wing of the Grand Palais aroused Schöffer's interest in scientific research and technical innovations.
 It was thanks to this interest that, just over a decade later, he came across Norbert Wiener's book about cybernetic principles that would radically change his views on art and induce an abrupt change in his artistic practice.

-On 14 June 1940, Wehrmacht units marched into the seemingly deserted Paris without a fight.
-Schöffer fled to southern France and spent the time in the Aveyron area until his return after the liberation of Paris.
+On 14 June 1940, Wehrmacht units marched into Paris.
+Schöffer fled to southern France and lived in the Aveyron area until his return after the liberation of Paris.
 During this period he met his first wife, Marie Rose Marguerite Orlhac.
-He married her on February 22, 1945 in Capdenac.
+They married on February 22, 1945 in Capdenac.